 Open Carry

-Without a Permit/License open carry in Montana is legal and accepted.
-However, be aware that it is illegal to carry a concealed weapon without a permit in cities or towns.
 Concealed is defined as a handgun or a knife with a blade 4 or more inches in length that is wholly or partially covered by the clothing or wearing apparel of the person carrying or bearing the weapon.
 It is legal to carry a concealed weapon outside city or town limits without a permit.

 Carry In Vehicle

-With no permit you can carry concealed outside of cities and towns.
-This applies in or out of a vehicle.
-In a city or town then a loaded firearm must be in the glove box or console.
 The Issue is whether or not the firearm is concealed (see open carry section).
-If you have a permit then you can carry concealed in a vehicle
+If you have a permit then you can carry concealed in a vehicle any time.

 Carry In State Parks

-You are permitted to carry in state parks, state forests, WMA’s and roadside rest areas.
+Yes, you are permitted to carry in state parks, state forests, WMA’s and roadside rest areas.

 Carry In Restaurants